heitormegale/Chromaesthesia/README.md

  The sript ``` ImageAlgorithm.py``` is the responsable for analyzing the given picture.
  This uses the popular method of k-clustering.
 Interestingly enough, typically this works using coordinates, rather than colors.
 But, using the RGB color scheme, which can be visualized as a square, we can pretend that the coordinates are actually RGB values and distances are Pythagorean distances from each other.

  This works, by initially selecting some 'centroids'.
-Next, we can run through all other points in that image, computing the distance to the closest centroid.
+Next, we can run through all other points in that image, computing the RGB distance to the closest centroid.
 After this, knowing which points are attributed to what cluster, we can average the coordinates.
 This will find the new centroid.
 Now we can run the method again, by finding the distance to the newest closest cluster.
 If none of the points switched from the last iteration to the next, we can say that we have found an equilibrium and thus have found the 3 most dominant colors.
 If not, it will require a new iteration, to find a closer centroid.

 Thus, after running the k-means algorithmm with the image we obtain the 3 most dominant colors of the image.
 We then, convert these colors to HSV (Hue-Saturation-Value), as this will work better with our idea of the color-sound algorithm.
 The code is generalized, so the algorithm can detect the n most dominant colors of the image by simply changing the following line:
 ```pythonscript
 Clusters = KMeans(n_clusters=3, random_state=0).fit(points)
 ```
-However, while it is easy to change the number of colors here, the rest of our codes like the sound algorithm was designed to work with three colors.
+However, while it is easy to change the number of colors here, the rest of our codes, like the sound algorithm, was designed to work with three colors.
 Thus one would need to generalize the rest of the code in order to do that.

 The following gif illustrates our procedure, where each large dot corresponds to the center of mass of the clusters, and just like in our algorithm the centers get more exact in each iteration.
 ![K-means](demos/centroidsEvolutionkmeans.gif)

  Image from: http://enhancedatascience.com/2017/10/24/machine-learning-explained-kmeans/

  ### Arduino Code